florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 puts "The sum of the primes below nb_max: #{sum_primes}"
 {% endhighlight %}

-There is two optimizations in this algorithm.
-The first one is to look for multiples of a prime p beginning at p<sup>2</sup>, and the second is to stop the process when we arrive at a prime p where p<sup>2</sup> > N, where N is the limit.
+There are two improvements here compared to the eratosthenes' sieve.
+The first one is to look for multiples of a prime p beginning at p<sup>2</sup>, and the second is to stop the process when we arrive at a prime p where p<sup>2</sup> > N, with N the limit.
 But is it enough ?

 Time executed: 0.443sec.
 Ahhhhh I'm so close !